wp-plugins/disqus-conditional-load/readme.txt

 = How can I load Disqus using Disqus Conditional Load? =

 You have 2 option.
 On click or on scroll.

-= Can I moderate comments? =

-Yes.
-After entering username it will show you a link to moderate dashboard.

 = Can I disable comments on some pages using Disqus Conditional Load? =